About Northrop Grumman Innovation Systems, Inc.

 Northrop Grumman operates through four segments: Aerospace Systems, Mission Systems, Innovation Systems, and Technology Services.

 Aerospace Systems (about 40% of sales) makes manned and unmanned military aircraft and laser weapon systems.
 The division also manufactures and integrates spacecraft systems and communications payloads in support of space-based C4ISR and science missions.

 The company's Mission Systems segment (about 35% of sales) provides integration of net-enabled battle management systems and air and missile defense integration with land, air, and space systems.
 The division also offers shipboard missile and encapsulated payload launch systems, unmanned maritime vehicles, and under-sea sensors.
 Cyber mission capabilities include national security, missile warning and defense, and satellite communications.
 Additional offerings include radars and electronic warfare systems for ground-based and aircraft platforms.

-Northrop Grumman's Technology Systems division (about 15% of sales) offers software and systems sustainment, modernization, training, and logistics support for the US and its allies as well as to federal and civilian customers.
+Northrop Grumman's Technology Systems division (more than 10% of sales) offers software and systems sustainment, modernization, training, and logistics support for the US and its allies as well as to federal and civilian customers.

-Northrop Grumman owns or leases about 53 million sq. ft. of floor space at nearly 550 separate locations, primarily in the US.
+Northrop Grumman owns or leases about 55 million sq. ft. of floor space at approximately 545 separate locations, primarily in the US.
 In addition to the US, the company has operations in Germany, Italy, the UK, Australia, and France.